YenchiSomnambule/louisblanc.github.io/README.md

 California Housing Price Prediction - University of Winnipeg PACE
 -------------------------------------------------------------------------
-• Led a project to predict housing prices using machine learning techniques, including spatial autoregressions.
-• Crafted an Entity Relationship Diagram to streamline data utilization, achieving enhanced model accuracy and insightful trend analysis.
+At the University of Winnipeg PACE, I led a project focused on predicting housing prices in California using advanced machine learning techniques, including spatial autoregressions.
+To improve the efficiency and effectiveness of our data utilization, I crafted an Entity Relationship Diagram.
+This strategic approach not only streamlined our processes but also significantly enhanced the accuracy of our predictive models.
+Additionally, it facilitated more insightful trend analysis, allowing us to deliver valuable predictions that could assist stakeholders in making informed real estate investment decisions.

 ![california_real_estate01](image/california_real_estate01.png)

 Stock Investment Simulation - Michigan State University
 -------------------------------------------------------------------------
-• Managed a $1,000,000 virtual stock investment, achieving the highest profit increase (16%) among peers.
-• Developed and executed investment strategies based on extensive quantitative analysis and real-time market simulation using StockTrak.
+During my studies at Michigan State University, I managed a $1,000,000 virtual stock investment as part of a simulation project, achieving the highest profit increase of 16% among my peers.
+I developed and executed sophisticated investment strategies based on extensive quantitative analysis.
+Utilizing StockTrak, a real-time market simulation tool, I was able to effectively apply theoretical knowledge in a simulated environment, which allowed me to refine my decision-making skills and understanding of market dynamics, contributing significantly to my educational and practical experience in finance.
 ![stock_simulation](image/stock_simulation.png)

 ## Other Projects